Cahit Ortaç

-Hüseyin Cahit Ortaç (1908, Thessaloniki - 13 December 1980) was a Turkish politician.
+Hüseyin Cahit Ortaç (1908 in Thessaloniki – 13 December 1980) was a Turkish politician.

 He graduated from Faculty of Political Science, Ankara University.

 He worked as a civil servant in Dalaman and Istanbul.
 He served as a district governor in Alucra, Sürmene, Kargı and Mustafakemalpaşa.
 Later, he served as a governor in Hakkari, Kırklareli and Bursa.
 Also, he was a member of Council of State (Turkey) and Senate of the Republic (Turkey).